northoffalydojo/docs/README.md

 # North Offaly CoderDojo Documentation

-This site contains documentaiton that answers all the frequently asked questions we get from parents and members of the public.
+This site contains documentation that answers all the frequently asked questions we get from parents and members of the public.

 ## Contributions